 It also has overall responsibility for:

-- the welfare of kangaroos killed for commercial purposes (State Management Plans are approved by the Australian Government Department of Environment)
+- the welfare of kangaroos killed for commercial purposes (State Management Plans are approved by the Australian Government Department of Environment and Energy)

-- the conduct of introduced animal management under the Department of Environment National Threat Abatement Plans and
+- the conduct of introduced animal management under the Department of Environment and Energy National Threat Abatement Plans and

 - animal welfare aspects of wild animal management and animal research on Australian Government lands.